ollierob/jaxrs-protobuf/README.md

 }
 ```
-Note that the providers may need to be installed manually.
+Note that you may need to install the [providers](https://github.com/ollierob/jaxrs-protobuf/tree/master/src/main/java/net/ollie/protobuf/jaxrs) that do this manually.